 From a very early age, my mother taught me to cook and to value fresh ingredients.
-After emigrating from Korea, we lived in Hawaii and some of my most fond memories are shopping with her in the Chinatown section of Honolulu, buying whole fish caught that very morning or spare ribs that she would cook for hours to bring out the best taste and flavors.
+After emigrating from South Korea, we lived in Hawaii and some of my most fond memories are shopping with her in the Chinatown section of Honolulu, buying whole fish caught that very morning or spare ribs that she would cook for hours to bring out the best taste and flavors.
 My love of food and the simple act of creating a meal for my friends and family sustained me through my early career as a corporate banker in New York and Los Angeles.

+About the same time, I began visiting and exploring Argentina.
+I felt the country was ready for a better selection and variety of Asian cuisine.
 In 2010, I opened my first restaurant, Casa Mun, in Buenos Aires.
 Casa Mun consistently ranked in the top restaurants of Buenos Aires.
-We were featured in publications ranging from lifestyle magazines like Planeta Joy to major news outlets: BBC to China Central Television to the New York Times.
-During this time, I was also honored to serve as Culinary Ambassador for the U.S Embassy in Buenos Aires.
+We were featured in publications ranging from the BBC to China Central Television to the New York Times.
+During this time, I was also honored to serve as Culinary Ambassador for the U.S Embassy.
 I worked directly with U.S. Ambassador Vilma Martinez to promote a greater understanding of the culture & cuisines of Asian-Americans.

 I moved to Mendoza in 2012 to serve as Executive Chef of an impressive restaurant in Bodega Casarena.
 As soon as I arrived at the winery, I worked with the winemakers to develop and bottle a Pinot Noir to replace traditional beer or sake beverages as the perfect pairing for my sushi.
 I was thrilled to be recognized by Wine Enthusiast Magazine as a pioneer in the field of developing wine pairings for Asian-fusion cuisine.